📊 Quick Verdict:

 Podcastle wins 5 out of 7 categories.

-But if you need to create audio content, Podcastle is the clear winner.
+But if you want to create audio content and publish your own podcast, Podcastle is the clear winner.

 It does more for less money.
-The free plan alone gives you enough to start podcasting today.
+The free plan alone gives you enough to publish your first podcast today.

 More of Podcastle Compared